EterniumDev/NS/README.md

 - Focus gorge spit now travels faster
 - Bile bomb can now destroy dropped items
 - Longjump module is now precached and can now be spawned in or used by mods without crashing the game
-- Erroneous move speed increase while walking near walls fixed (Strafing into a wall increased move speed by up to 50%)
+- Move speed increase from wall strafing can be toggled on or off
 - Skulk walljump speed now affected by celerity
 - KillReward CVar added, allowing control over how resources are granted upon killing a player Default kill rewards now use Bounty, gain 1 res + 1 res per each frag a player has upon killing them, reset frags on death